sannkka/Modeling-State-Delays-in-SNNs/README.md

-# Delays in Spiking Neural Networks using State Space Models apporach
+# Delays in Spiking Neural Networks: A State Space Model Approach

-Paper available at [TODO].
+# Pre-print available at http://arxiv.org/abs/2512.01906.
 If you use this code, please cite our paper.

-### Code acknowledgement
-We build upon the open-source sparch implementation (Idiap Research Institute, 2022), available at: https://github.com/idiap/sparch.
+Our code builds upon the open-source sparch implementation (Idiap Research Institute, 2022), available at: https://github.com/idiap/sparch.